One of the insalubrious emotions is our dear old friend ANGER.

-Modern-day life comes with a whole host of challenges.
-In facing these I have come to see every interaction within our world as part of one large drama or game.
-And within this drama, every single individual has their own unique part to play, which is essentially an expression of their own inner self.
-As I come to accept this, rather than spending my time keeping an eye on what others are doing, I can begin to use my energy to play my own part to the best of my ability.
+Modern-day life comes with lots of challenges.
+In facing these you have come to see every interaction within this world as part of one large drama or game.
+And while we all are here on the stage playing this drama of life, we all have our own unique part to play, which is essentially an expression of ourown inner self.
+So, you will be playing roles which are actually manifestation of your soul.

 When anybody tries to attack or criticize us, anger pops up & reacts.
-Anger is the emotion, which tries to hold all the other illusions together.
+Anger is the prime emotion, which tries to hold all the other illusions together.
 If anyone tries to attack what we believe in or care about, anger comes out to chase them away.

 Broadly Speaking, There are Two Methods, which people suggest one should try in order to deal with anger.

-- Some say if you’re feeling angry, then be angry as away of expression—let it out.
+- Some say if you’re feeling angry, then be angry as a way of expression—let it out.
 And indeed, at that moment we do become free from the anger, because we have let it out.
 However, as we deepen our understanding and experience of the way in which our consciousness works, we realize that the more we do something, the deeper that habit becomes.
 So tomorrow we will find it easier to become angry because we have already done it today.

 - Another suggestion people might make is that you should suppress anger.
 If you feel yourself getting angry, stop yourself, suppress it.
 But this is the pressure cooker situation.
 I just get more and more heated up inside until I explode!
 I can only ever suppress for a certain period of time.
 And actually when I am suppressing, I am really pushing those fears and emotions into my subconscious, from where they will emerge in another form, rather like weeds.

 In this way, just as the form of water can be changed from solid to liquid to gas, so too the energy which was previously being used to express and feed anger, can also be changed to become the expression of more positive and constructive qualities, such as determination or courage.

 Meditate with us!
 At no cost AT ALL… & learn to live without Anger !